-Pandemics may occur in several waves (2-3 waves) with each wave lasting about 12 weeks depending on the adequacy of contingency measures adopted.
-However, it is not possible to predict the interval period between the waves of influenza.
-Most people are at risk of infection, but not all will be infected, and not all people who are infected will become ill.
+Pandemics may occur in several waves (2-3 waves) with each wave lasting about 12 weeks depending on adequacy of contingency measures adopted.
+However, it is not possible to predict the interval period between the waves of influenza outbreak.
+Most people are at risk of infection, but not all will be infected and not all people who are infected will become ill.

-Countries like France, United States and the Switzerland estimates during a pandemic wave that 25 % of the workforce will fall ill and be off work.
-This is expected to drop to probably 10% during the peak fortnight of the pandemic.
+Countries like France, United States and the Switzerland have estimated that during a pandemic wave, 25 % of the workforce will fall ill and be off work.
+This is expected to drop to probably 10%, a fortnight after the peak of the pandemic.
 However, global absenteeism may be higher as some workers will stay at home to care for ill family members.
-Businesses should probably plan for about 40 % absenteeism rate at the fortnight peak of the pandemic.
+Businesses should probably plan for about 40% rate of absenteeism for a fortnight after peak of the pandemic.